 My love for fungi continued to grow, and my mom and I went foraging in North Carolina.

 It was such a lovely adventure, pulling them from the ground in the deep green forest.
 And when we were done, our hosts sauteed some on the spot over a campfire – with garlic and soy sauce.

 I fell even more deeply in love with this combination of flavors, enjoyed al fresco.

 This recipe takes my favorite ingredients to pair with the meaty fungi and makes them sing.
 With just a handful of flavorful basics, you will be well on your way to diving face first into a seriously tasty side dish.

-One of my favorite savory indulgences to enjoy with these is a perfect pan seared steak.
+One of my favorite savory indulgences to enjoy with these is a perfect pan seared steak, or a juicy marinated and grilled steak.
 The golden brown slices really bring out the flavor of the meat, and vice versa.

 Caramelization is key here, for the best possible flavor.
 To get a nice sear, you start by sauteing them in butter.
 But the most important thing to remember is to refrain from constantly stirring them.

 The slices need to be left alone, so set a timer and busy yourself with other things for those few minutes so they can cook undisturbed.
 Be sure to give them plenty of room in a large pan, so they’ll brown nicely rather than steaming.